lambdamikel/LambdaSpeak/README.md

 - &EE: native DECTalk mode of LambdaSpeak.
 More involved, as the DECTalk syntax allows phoneme-based control of speech synthesis, i.e., LambdaSpeak can sing.
 Check out the DECTalk manual to learn about the syntax, and again `demo01.bas` for illustration.
 As for the Epson mode, it supports blocking and non-blocking mode of operation, see above for explanation.

 - &ED: Amstrad SSA-1 emulation mode.
 90% emulatation of the SSA-1; check out games like "Roland in Space" or the SSA-1 driver software supplied in this repository.
 The emulation is good enough for games to work, and the SSA-1 driver software.
 It was tested with SSA-1 software, Tubaruba, Alex Higgins' World Pool, Roland in Space, and a couple more, and worked flawlessly.
 Since the timing is not 100% accurate / faithful to the original hardware, I do not guarantee 100% compatibility.
 Check out the YouTube videos above to get an idea about SSA-1 emulation.

-Please notice that SSA-1 mode always works asynchronously and the CPC / Z80 CPU will never be halted.
+- Please note that SSA-1 mode always works asynchronously and the CPC / Z80 CPU will never be halted.
 Rather, phonemes are being buffered, and when the buffer is full or when no phoneme has arrived for a couple of milliseconds (the flush delay is configurable, see below), the buffer is flushed and spoken.
 Hence, blocking and non-blocking mode does not apply to SSA-1 mode.

 - &EC: DK'tronics speech synthesizer emulation mode.
 90% emulation of the DK'tronics speech synthesizer.
 Same comments as for the SSA-1 emulation apply.
 It was tested with DK'tronics ROM software, DK'tronics cassette speech synthesizer software, old BASIC program that were written for the DK'tronics (e.g., Elisa.bas on LS195.dsk), and some game, including Jump Jet, Alex Higgins' Pool, etc. Check out the YouTube videos to get an idea about DK'tronics emulation.

-The same comments regarding phoneme buffer and blocking and non-blocking mode as for the SSA-1 mode apply to the DK'tronics mode.
+- The same comments regarding phoneme buffer and blocking and non-blocking mode as for the SSA-1 mode apply to the DK'tronics mode.
 Same thing.

 - &EB: enable non-blocking mode for native Epson and native DECTalk mode of LambdaSpeak.
 Explained above, see there.
 Does not apply to SSA-1 and DK'tronics mode.